-Mushroom-Sage Orzotto is a risotto-style dish made with pearled barley, onion, mushrooms, and sage.
-Creamy, savory, and comforting, orzotto makes a beautiful side dish for the holidays but is easy enough for everyday.
+Mushroom Orzotto is a risotto-style dish made with pearled barley, onion, mushrooms, and sage.
+Creamy, savory, and comforting, orzotto is a beautiful side dish for special occasions and easy enough for everyday!

 What is orzotto?

 Raise your hand if you've heard of orzotto.
-"Or huh?"
-Haha right?!
-Until stumbling upon this cooking method a couple of years ago I'd never heard of it.
+"Or who?"
+Exactly!
+Until I stubled across this unique Italian dish a few years ago, I hadn't heard of it.

 In short, orzotto is an Italian dish similar to risotto but made with pearled barley instead of rice.
 It's creamy, savory, and full of possibilities.

-Pearled barley, sometimes called pearl, is barley that has been polished to remove the bran layers.
+Pearled or pearl barley is barley that has been polished to remove the outer bran layers.
 It is less nutritious than hulled barley but is softer and takes less time to cook.
 And because the bran has been removed, the starches create a luscious, creamy texture similar to risotto.

 Here's a summary to get you started.
 See the recipe below for complete instructions.